Wilcox, Saskatchewan

 Wilcox is the home of the Athol Murray College of Notre Dame, a boarding school for students in grades 9-12.
-The village is also home to the Notre Dame Hounds ice hockey team in the Saskatchewan Junior Hockey League.
+The village was also home to the Notre Dame Hounds ice hockey team in the Saskatchewan Junior Hockey League.
+The Hounds relocated to Warman in 2025 to become the Warman Wolverines.

 History

 In 1902, the post office formed in the Provisional District of Assiniboia West of the North West Territories and a federal electoral district then named Qu'Appelle.
 Saskatchewan became a province in 1905.
 Wilcox incorporated as a village on April 20, 1907.

 A one-room school house named Wilcox School District #1633 formed at Tsp 13 Rge 21 W of the 2 Meridian.